mirzel92/MA_BioHack/README.md

 Creating practical BioHack solutions

 Hi there, Mirzel here.
-I like solving problems, and my goal with this project is to experiment with plants and bacterias to see how we can apply their  properties into our lives.
+I like solving problems, and my personal project is about experimenting with plants, bacteria and edible cutlery.